 I know that I am not going to learn to speak a new language perfectly.
 Perfection is not my goal.
 My goal is effective communication.

 I am far from perfect in any of the 20 languages that I speak.
 In some languages, such as Chinese, French, or Spanish, I can communicate quite well.
 In other languages, such as Polish or Romanian, it’s a bit more of a struggle.
-Regardless of my level in the language, I understand that my speaking skills are never perfect and can always be improved upon.
+I understand that improving my speaking is an ongoing process.
+Here are some tips to successfully improve your speaking skills.

 1) Listen a lot